samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 numbers, instances of `.` (the dot character), or the `_` character.
 In particular, the filename may not contain `/`, `\`, or any other commonly used directory separator.

+If the file is not present, or the filename contains an illegal character, or the file can not be opened, `coDNS.open1` will return a `false` boolean value.
+Otherwise, `open1` returns the `true` boolean.

 The file has to be in the same directory that coLunacyDNS is run from.
 The file may only be read; writing to the file is not possible.